 Question: Two nights ago I was car camping (literally sleeping in the back of my Subaru Forester) at 7500 feet, above Moab, Utah.
-A light rain grew to a storm, hail, lightening and thunder.
+A light rain grew to a storm, hail, lightning and thunder.
 As I lay wrapped in my sleeping bag at 2 or 3 am, the intensity of the storm was incredible.
 I was simultaneously thrilled and horrified to realize that I might be the highest point for a few hundred meters around.

 I contemplated driving to a lower spot, but remembered from one your physics lectures in high school about the Faraday cage.
 Lightning lit up the sky repeatedly for the better part of an hour, but I kept saying to myself “My car is a Faraday cage” trusting your scientific advice.